 Synchronous acute appendicitis and epiploic appendagitis of the appendix

 Slight discomfort in right lower quadrant for 1 week.
 Acutely aggravated at day of presentation to emergency service together with chills and fever.
 Nausea but no vomiting.
-Muscular defence in right lower quadrant, but no deep tenderness at McBurney´s point.
-Pyrexia, elevated leucocyte count and C-reactive protein.
+Muscular defense in right lower quadrant, but no deep tenderness at McBurney´s point.
+Pyrexia, elevated leukocyte count and C-reactive protein.

 1 case question available